mysociety/citizenconnect/documentation/csv_formats.md

 contents of each column.
 These are the headers expected (they are case sensitive):

+## Sample files

+There are several sample csv files in the [documentation/csv_samples folder](https://github.com/mysociety/citizenconnect/blob/master/documentation/csv_samples).
+These are used in the test suite so should always be accurate.

 ## CCGs

 - `ODS Code`: The ODS code